rtuason-zz/Campaign-Tweets-Bot/README.md

 ## Notes
 The dataset contains tweets from Donald Trump starting in January, while it contains tweets from Hillary Clinton starting in April.
 To provide a valid comparison, the bot accepts starting dates from 4/17/16, which is when Clinton’s tweets start appearing in the dataset.

 One of the most interesting aspects of this bot is its acceptance of flags that allow for greater flexibility in terms of dates examined and output channels desired.
+No matter which output channels are given (phone numbers and Twitter handles), an analysis response will always be printed to the terminal.

 ## Flags
 #### --dates ####